More articles you might like:

 Do you want your business to grow?
 Then setting goals is a priority item your small business should complete by the end of the year.
 You have to know where you want to go and plan how to get there.

-If you set goals for this year, then review those first.
+If you set goals for 2021, then review those first.
 Make notes of what you did or didn’t accomplish and why or why not.
 Then keep those notes handy while setting up next year’s goals.

 3. Get your company finances in order